IntegroLabs/hicetnunc/public/languages/documents/terms-en.md

 - Funding from a confirmed restricted account.
 - Funding of confirmed restricted accounts.
 - Wash trading: market manipulation through buying own OBJKTs directly or indirectly.
-- Explicit, obscene, offensive, or illegal content.
+- Minting material that glorifies human rights violations or is soley pornographic without artistic expression.
+This applies especially but is not limited to cases of copied pornographic content that can be found on websites which can be clearly indentified as pornographic.
 - Violates the CoC in other ways: mainly if it is overtly abusive to another group, invokes violence, or intimidates or harasses.

 ### Procedure if your account has been restricted

-Contesting restrictions can be made through the #copymints channel in the TEIA Discord.
+Contesting restrictions can be made through the #copymints channel in the TEIA Discord (editors note: the copymint report channel on the Teia community discord server will be set up soon, for now copymint reports should be directed to the #report-copyminters channel of the [original "hicetnunc" Discord server](https://discord.gg/4CR2X7mh)).
 It’s important to notice that errors are possible at this stage, and we apologize for such cases.
 We ask users to direct such issues exclusively through the channel.

 You should not expect a warm reception if you attempt malicious action on the platform or threaten mods and admin.
 The team has to process many requests, some of which are less than honest.